OOQQ-dot/sega-saturn-disc-matrix-font/README.md

 62 111110 >
 63 111111 ? --> used as string delimiter
 ```
-The only quirk is that the placement of the symbols is somehow arbitrary (it doesn't match ASCII placement, but they do respect the ASCII arrangement), and that the format uses the "full" symbol 63 to mark the beginning and the end of the encoding (optical data reading).
+The only quirk is that the placement of symbols is somehow arbitrary (it doesn't match ASCII placement, but they do respect the ASCII arrangement), and that the format uses the "filled" symbol 63 to mark the beginning and the end of the encoding (for easy optical data reading).

 So for any given Sega Saturn CD which contains the encoding:
 ```